 Giacomo Agostinin ( L ) Gino Amisano ( R )

 Amisano Gino was a legendary Italian entrepreneur who was born in Italy on November 15th, 1921.
 It was Gino who created the protective helmet empire that was “AGV”.

 Gino Amisano founded the company AGV in 1946 as a leather seat and motorcycle saddle manufacturing company.
 The company took the initials of his name and town and started the legendary path to motorcycling product glory in the business.
 Amisano, Gino, Valenza –“AGV”

 1947 The Beginning of AGV Helmets

-In 1947, Gino created the first AGV motorcycle leather safety helmet, which was the beginning of a new revolutionary era in the field of motorcycle protective gear industry.
+In 1947, Gino created the first AGV motorcycle leather safety helmet, which was the beginning of a new revolutionary era in the field of the motorcycle protective gear industry.
 Gino created the company’s first motorcycle racing helmet with a hard shell in 1953 which led to the creation of the first modern Italian helmet made of fiberglass.

 By the early 1960s, Gino Amisano had the informal title “the Helmet King” in Europe.

-Perhaps the biggest milestones for AGV in the 60s was the sponsorship of Giacomo Agostini and the introduction of the first Italian full face (integral) helmet.
+Perhaps the biggest milestones for AGV in the 60s were the sponsorship of Giacomo Agostini and the introduction of the first Italian full face (integral) helmet.
 Giacomo Agostini went on to win 15 Grand Prix world championships a record that stands to this day.

 15 times World Champion – Giacomo Agostini